Clicky

 Split your expenses with other college students whenever possible.
 You don’t have to be a prick about it since there’s a limit to sharing costs, perhaps even letting others pay for your share.
 You can establish rules, for example, with your roommates about sharing the rent, food expenses, and utilities.

-Ask your roommates about their opinion regarding cost-sharing schemes.
+Ask your roommates about their opinions regarding cost-sharing schemes.
 Keep in mind that you’re not just planning for sharing in terms of dollars, although it’s likely the primary consideration.
 You must also plan for the related tasks – who will do the grocery shopping, cook, and clean on what days.
 The time and effort to perform these related tasks will eat into your schedule if you’re the primary person responsible for them.

 #13 Watch Your Food Costs